Coadon/ALMPP/README.md

 It also includes an improved, cleaner ban gui.

 For in-depth documentation on how to use this plugin, please refer to the [wiki.](https://github.com/Coadon/ALMPP/wiki)

+If you found a bug, please consider reporting it to us [here](https://github.com/Coadon/ALMPP/issues/new/choose).